How does Radix work differ from traditional psychotherapy?

 Radix work teaches how to feel and express feeling more directly than purely verbal work does.

-Other persons are all too immersed in their feelings.
+Other people are all too immersed in their feelings.
 They are swamped by feelings that seem ever changing, never allowing them an enduring sense of self.
 They seek clearer personal boundaries, and a grounded, solid sense of self.
 While verbal work can help somewhat, ultimately the experience of self is rooted in the experience of the body.

 Who is Wilhelm Reich?
 Who are the ‘Neo-Reichians’?

-A. Wilhelm Reich was a psychoanalyst, a protege of Freud’s, practicing in Vienna in the 1920’s and 1930’s.
+Wilhelm Reich was a physician, psychiatrist and psychoanalyst, a protegé of Freud’s, practicing in Vienna in the 1920’s and 1930’s.
 In the 1930’s he began developing a theory about the physical process of emotions: that what we experience as “feeling” is a flow of physical energy in the body.
 And that blocking feelings is done by physically blocking the energy flow.
 Reich also studied the effects of the fascist society he lived in on individuals’ emotional processing, and worked to promote more freedom.
 He got in trouble with the Viennese psychoanalysts for diverging from Freud’s theories, and with his government for dissidence.
 He came to the United States in the 1940’s, where he established a research facility in Rangely, Maine.
 There he studied the physical properties of energy, both in human bodies and in the environment.
 Reich had many students, and some of them went on to develop his theories along various paths: these are the Neo-Reichians.
 They include Elsworth Baker (Orgonomy), Alexander Lowen (Bioenergetics), John Pierrakos (Core Energetics), and Charles Kelley (Radix).

 What’s the difference between Radix & other Reichian approaches?